rishpandey/blog/source/_posts/working-with-vue-store-on-production.md

 featured: false
 categories: [vue]
 keywords: vue, vuex, state management, vue3, debugging
+description: Learn how to access the Vuex store instance in a Vue 3 application on production sites for debugging and inspection purposes.
 ---

 Copy and paste the code below in the developer console and you will get the instace of Vuex on any website using vuex.
 And yes it works on production.